Economic Inequality in the United States

 I will begin with education.
 There can be little doubt that programs that support investment in education, broadly conceived, are worthwhile.
 Increasing skill has been a significant source of productivity growth.
 Moreover, since the gap between the earnings of workers with more and less skill in part represents the return to education, a widening of that gap clearly signals the need for such investment to increase the supply of higher-skilled workers.

 But investment in education takes resources, which complicates the debate: the resources are limited and to a large degree should be directed to where they will pay the highest return.
 At the college level, one possibility is just to “let the market work.”
 If college pays off, more young people will enroll.
 Indeed, the rising returns to education at the upper end of the earnings distribution did precede an increase in college attendance through the mid-1990s, suggesting that market forces may have worked as expected.
 Since then, however, despite further growth in the returns to college and advanced degrees, college attendance has flattened out.
-For example, enrollment rates among recent high school graduates hovered around 65% between 1996 and 2004, after increasing noticeably in the preceding decade (NCES 2005).
+For example, enrollment rates among recent high school graduates hovered around 65 percent between 1996 and 2004, after increasing noticeably in the preceding decade.22

 Does this imply that the highest priority for public funding for education should be the college level?
 Not necessarily.
-There certainly is a lot of public discussion by educators and politicians about problems with the quality of K-12 education in the U.S., and international comparisons show that U.S. students rank relatively low on standardized tests in science and math, the very kinds of skills that earn higher rewards.
+There certainly is a lot of public discussion by educators and politicians about problems with the quality of K-through-12 education in the U.S., and international comparisons show that American students rank relatively low on standardized tests in science and math, the very kinds of skills that earn higher rewards.

 Proponents of this view argue that these programs, which have been sharply curtailed over the past few decades, should be revived.
-In contrast, Heckman and others, looking at the same evidence, note the high cost of these programs relative to early childhood interventions and K-12 education, implying that retraining is financially unsound on a large scale.
+In contrast, Heckman and others, looking at the same evidence, note the high cost of these programs relative to early childhood interventions and K-through-12 education, implying that retraining is financially unsound on a large scale.
 At this point, then, the evidence is unclear regarding the exact conditions under which adult education and retraining programs are cost-effective.
 However, it seems reasonable to consider providing workers buffeted by powerful economic forces a fair shot at retooling and finding new careers.

-Beyond education and training, the U.S. has long deployed an array of policy tools to combat inequality and diminish economic insecurity.
-One example is the earned income tax credit, which supplements the earnings of low-income workers.
+Beyond education and training, the United States has long deployed an array of policy tools to combat inequality and diminish economic insecurity.
+One example is the earned income tax credit, which supplements the earnings of low income workers.
 Unemployment and disability insurance cushion family income in the face of job loss and illness, while Social Security shelters many elderly households from poverty.
 Indeed, inequality in consumption among U.S. families is notably lower than inequality in pre-tax income due to these programs and others that involve the direct provision of services such as healthcare, housing, childcare, and food stamps to families in need.
 The real question is whether government should and can do more.

 This high and growing level of relative inequality in the U.S. reflects, in part, differences in the “social safety net.”
 Among the 30 OECD countries, the U.S. ranks above only Mexico, Korea, and Ireland in gross public social expenditures as a share of GDP spending, and it does the least to target government taxes and transfers towards moving families out of poverty.
 Not surprisingly, outcomes such as infant mortality and life expectancy are worse in the U.S. than in most advanced industrial countries.
-As for workplace protections, unemployment insurance in the U.S. replaces a smaller share of income and offers benefits of shorter duration, while the minimum wage is quite low relative to average wages in the U.S. Moreover, U.S. firms face far fewer restrictions in their ability to fire or lay off workers than do firms in most other OECD countries.
+As for workplace protections, unemployment insurance in the United States replaces a smaller share of income and offers benefits of shorter duration, while the minimum wage is quite low relative to average wages in the U.S. Moreover, U.S. firms face far fewer restrictions in their ability to fire or lay off workers than do firms in most other OECD countries.